brainlife/docs/docs/cli/install.md

 * Upload/download data from your computer.
 * Upload data stored in BIDS format.
-* Submit Apps, and monitor (you can fully script data processing through Brainlife)
+* Submit Apps, and monitor (you can fully script data processing through brainlife)
 * Query projects, data, datatypes, etc.

 Brainlife CLI is distributed through [npm](https://www.npmjs.com/) (node package manager) which is a part of nodejs.
 You will need to have nodejs/npm installed on your machine before you can install brainlife CLI command.
 Most operation systems support nodejs through their software distribution systems.
 You can find the nodejs installation document [here](https://nodejs.org/en/download/package-manager/).